Refusing Death: Immigrant Women and the Fight for Environmental Justice in LA

-Save the Date: Unbuild Walls & The Case for Open Borders
+Unbuild Walls & The Case for Open Borders

-We're thrilled to host a conversation between Silky Shah & John Washington about their new books, as well as have local community partner organizations connect themes to their local organizing efforts in the borderlands.
+We're thrilled to host a conversation between Silky Shah & John Washington about their new books, as well as have community organizers connect themes to their local efforts in the borderlands, and time for audience questions & reflection.
+English/Spanish Interpretation available.

 Silky Shah, Unbuild Walls: Why Immigrant Justice Needs Abolition.
 Read more and order here

-John Washington, The Case for Open Borders .
+John Washington, The Case for Open Borders.
 Read more and order here

 Rising Into liberatory Futures